COMP4381/Team3/ReadME.md

 #### *Explaination in detail:*

+Service Provider is Google. and we tested our API through “Advanced REST client.
+We use Spring Boot to implement our Service, and as for services are :

 We have Composite Service Called : Palscan Service

 We use Different Atomic services which are : Google places , scan service , filter service, Google cloud datastore